istenrot/secure-www-chroot/README.md

 * It creates temporary directories isolated from the base system for chroot environments
 * It uses bind mounts to set safe mount options for temporary directories
 * It prohibits use of setuid binaries
+* By default hinders server account names from prying eyes, configurable list of accounts that are enabled in chroot environments
 * Supports SELinux

 ## How to install

 Copy the script file *create-www-chroot.sh* to */usr/local/sbin*.

+Edit array WANT_BINARIES in the script file to accomodate your needs for system binaries inside chroot environments.

+Edit or comment out array ENABLED_ACCOUNTS in the script file to enable server accounts you need in chroot environments.

 ## Usage